 He has a special interest in comprehensive eye care and in the treatment of cataracts, including laser cataract surgery.

 In addition to contributions to medical texts, Dr. Schwiesow has writtten articles appearing in peer-reviewed medical journals.
 He has spoken at both national meetings and local continuing education meetings for other eye doctors.
 He served as chief resident at the Medical College of Wisconsin Eye Institute, as well as completing an ophthalmic pathology fellowship year at the Moran Eye Center, University of Utah.

-Dr. Schwiesow lives in Green Bay with his wife and three children.
+Dr. Schwiesow lives in Green Bay.

 Watch the video below to learn more about Dr. Tyson Schwiesow and Tower Clock Eye Center.